lllyasviel/ControlNet/README.md

 # Related Resources

-Special Thank to the great project - [Mikubill' A1111 Webui Plugin](https://github.com/Mikubill/sd-webui-controlnet) !
+Special Thanks to the great project - [Mikubill' A1111 Webui Plugin](https://github.com/Mikubill/sd-webui-controlnet) !

 We also thank Hysts for making [Hugging Face Space](https://huggingface.co/spaces/hysts/ControlNet) as well as more than 65 models in that amazing [Colab list](https://github.com/camenduru/controlnet-colab)!